 The right to join together and express one's belief

 UZBEKISTAN: Religious freedom survey, September 2017

 Freedom of religion and belief, with interlinked freedoms of expression, association, and assembly, remains severely restricted in Uzbekistan.
-Forum 18's survey analysis documents violations including: raids, fines, imprisonment and torture; education and worship meetings banned without state permission; and religious literature censorship and destruction.Freedom of religion or belief is, with intrinsically linked freedoms such as those of expression, association, and assembly, seriously restricted in Uzbekistan.
+Forum 18's survey analysis documents violations including: raids, fines, imprisonment and torture; education and worship meetings without state permission being banned; and religious literature censorship and destruction.Freedom of religion or belief is, with intrinsically linked freedoms such as those of expression, association, and assembly, seriously restricted in Uzbekistan.
 Officials frequently violate freedom of thought, conscience and belief and other interlinked human rights, violating the government's legally-binding international human rights commitments.
 These restrictions on human rights are part of the regime's intentional systemic policy to control every aspect of society.
 This is why followers of all religions and beliefs - with no exceptions - face freedom of religion or belief violations.

 Creating fear of the state is apparently an integral part of the policy of imposing state control of society.
 Physical violence and torture, or threats of this, appears to be a normal experience for anyone subjected to official hostility – it is "routine" as the United Nations (UN) Committee Against Torture has found.
 This leads to a climate of impunity for officials and the absence of the rule of law, where unjust trials with flagrant breaches of due process are normal.
 It is for very good reason rare for people to publicly document such abuses, for fear of state reprisals.